Performance of linear solvers in tensor-train format on current multicore architectures: Introduction

-The paper is organized as follows: First, we start with required notation and numerical background in \autoref{sec:background_and_notation} where we also introduce relevant performance metrics for today's multi-core computers.
-Then in \autoref{sec:numerical_algorithms}, we discuss the involved high-level numerical algorithms TT-GMRES, TT-MALS, and TT-AMEn.
-In \autoref{sec:building_blocks}, we analyze the underlying building blocks.
-Afterwards, we show numerical experiments to illustrate the different effects and performance improvements in \autoref{sec:numerical_experiments}.
+The paper is organized as follows: First, we start with required numerical background in \autoref{sec:background_and_notation} and also introduce relevant performance metrics for today's multicore computers.
+Then in \autoref{sec:numerical_algorithms}, we discuss the involved high-level numerical algorithms TT-GMRES, MALS, and AMEn.
+Based on an example, we illustrate the numerical behavior of these algorithms and compare their complexity in \autoref{sec:comparison_of_methods}.
+Afterwards, in \autoref{sec:building_blocks}, we analyze and optimize the underlying building blocks.
 We conclude in \autoref{sec:conclusion} with a short summary and open points for future work.